Carlos (footballer, born 1995)

-Carlos Alberto Carvalho da Silva Júnior (born 15 August 1995), simply known as Carlos, is a Brazilian footballer who plays as a forward for Al-Shabab in Saudi Arabia.
+Carlos Alberto Carvalho da Silva Júnior (born 15 August 1995), simply known as Carlos, is a Brazilian footballer who plays for Al-Shabab as a forward.

 Club career

+Atlético Mineiro

 Born in Santa Luz, Bahia, Carlos joined Atlético Mineiro's youth setup in 2009, aged 14.
 On 10 August 2013 he made his professional debut, replacing Rosinei in a 0–0 away draw against Náutico for the Série A championship.

 In January 2014 Carlos was definitely promoted to the main squad.
 He scored his first goal on 1 March, netting the last of a 4–1 Campeonato Mineiro away routing over Villa Nova.

 Carlos also appeared regularly during the year's national league, scoring a brace in a 3–2 away win against fierce rivals Cruzeiro on 21 September.

+Internacional

 On 2 February 2017, Carlos joined Internacional on a season-long loan.

+Paraná

 On 17 April 2018, Carlos was once again loaned by Atlético, this time to Paraná, reuniting with his former manager at Atlético's youth team Rogério Micale.

-On 29 December 2018 it was announced, that Carlos had signed with Vitória F.C. in Portugal.
+On 29 December 2018 it was announced that Carlos had signed with Vitória F.C. in Portugal.
 His contract with Atlético was terminated, but the club maintained a percentage in case of future sale of the player.
 Carlos moved to Setúbal, but the transfer was actually never finalized due to bureaucratic problems.

-He then signed with another Portuguese club, Rio Ave FC.
+Al Shabab

 On 20 August 2021, Carlos joined Al-Shabab on a three-year contract.

+Neom

+On 2 September 2024, Carlos joined Saudi First Division League club Neom on loan.